VanAnh-13/FinalAndroidProject/README.md

-# Base - Android MVVM Foundation Project
+# HealthyLife Hub - Smart Health Management App

-A well-structured Android application foundation built with MVVM architecture, providing reusable base classes and comprehensive documentation for rapid development.
+A comprehensive Android health tracking application built with MVVM architecture, Firebase, and Material Design 3.
+Track your health metrics, manage medications, set smart reminders, and maintain your medical records all in one place.

 ## 📋 Table of Contents